apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 The Swift 6 language mode eliminates these problems by preventing data races at compile time.

-> Important: You may have encountered concepts like `async`/`await` and actors in other languages.
-Pay extra attention, as similarities to Swift's implementation may only be superficial.
+> Important: You may have encountered constructs like `async`/`await` and actors in other languages.
+Pay extra attention, as similarities to these concepts in Swift may only be superficial.

 ## Data Isolation